PrincetonUniversity/multi_gpu_training/03_pytorch_lightning/README.md

 $ sbatch --reservation=multigpu job.slurm
 ```

-How does the training time decrease in going from 1 to 2 to 4 GPUs?
+How does the training time decrease in going from 2 to 1 GPUs?
 What happens if you use `precision=16`?

 ## Numerical Precision